deeplearning-wisc/vos/README.md

 ## Update

-05/08/2022---We have updated the openreview with the new results of using a nonlinear MLP for binary classification instead of the logistic regression.
+05/08/2022---We have updated the openreview with the new results of using a nonlinear MLP for binary classification instead of the logistic regression, which is slightly better.
 Please check the code and models [here](https://github.com/deeplearning-wisc/vos/tree/main-MLP).

 ## Requirements
 ```